mbarcia/drupsible-project/README.md

 # Requirements
 ## Local
-* Any Windows, Linux or MacOS workstation, with VT-x/AMD-V enabled
+* Any Windows, Linux or MacOS workstation
 * 1G of free RAM, 6G of free disk space (or alternatively, 30G for the 'mbarcia/drupsible-large' VirtualBox box)
 * A Virtual Machine provider
   * [Virtualbox](https://www.virtualbox.org/wiki/Downloads), or